Education: Levels

-In some countries, tertiary education is synonymous with higher education, while in others, tertiary education encompasses a broader spectrum.
-Tertiary education builds upon the foundation laid in secondary education but delves deeper into specific fields or subjects.
-Its culmination results in an academic degree.
-Tertiary education comprises four levels: short-cycle tertiary, bachelor's, master's, and doctoral education.
-These levels often form a hierarchical structure, with the attainment of earlier levels serving as a prerequisite for higher ones.
-Short-cycle tertiary education concentrates on practical aspects, providing advanced vocational and professional training tailored to specialized professions.
-Bachelor's level education, also known as undergraduate education, is typically longer than short-cycle tertiary education.
-It is commonly offered by universities and culminates in an intermediary academic credential known as a bachelor's degree.
-Master's level education is more specialized than undergraduate education and often involves independent research, normally in the form of a master's thesis.
-Doctoral level education leads to an advanced research qualification, usually a doctor's degree, such as a Doctor of Philosophy (PhD).
-It usually involves the submission of a substantial academic work, such as a dissertation.
+In some countries, tertiary education is used as a synonym of higher education, while in others, tertiary education is the wider term.
+Tertiary education expands upon the foundations of secondary education but has a more narrow and in-depth focus on a specific field or subject.
+Its completion leads to an academic degree.
+It can be divided into four levels: short-cycle tertiary, bachelor's, master's, and doctoral level education.
+These levels often form a hierarchical structure with later levels depending on the completion of previous levels.
+Short-cycle tertiary education focuses on practical matters.
+It includes advanced vocational and professional training to prepare students for the job market in specialized professions.
+Bachelor's level education, also referred to as undergraduate education, tends to be longer than short-cycle tertiary education.
+Universities usually offer it as an intermediate academic certification, namely a bachelor's degree.
+Master's level education is more specialized than undergraduate education.
+Many programs require independent research in the form of a master's thesis for successful completion.
+Doctoral level education leads to an advanced research qualification, normally in the form of a doctor's degree, such as a Doctor of Philosophy (PhD).
+It usually requires the submission of a substantial academic work, such as a dissertation.
 More advanced levels include post-doctoral studies and habilitation.

-Successful completion of formal education typically leads to certification, a prerequisite for advancing to higher levels of education and entering certain professions.
-Undetected cheating during exams, such as utilizing a cheat sheet, poses a threat to this system by potentially certifying unqualified students.
+Successful participation in formal education usually results in a form of certification that is required for higher levels of education and certain professions.
+Undetected cheating in exams, for example, by using a cheat sheet, threatens to undermine this system if unqualified students are certified.

-In most countries, primary and secondary education is provided free of charge.
-However, there are significant global disparities in the cost of tertiary education.
-Some countries, such as Sweden, Finland, Poland, and Mexico, offer tertiary education for free or at a low cost.
-Conversely, in nations like the United States and Singapore, tertiary education often comes with high tuition fees, leading students to rely on substantial loans to finance their studies.
-High education costs can pose a significant barrier for students in developing countries, as their families may struggle to cover school fees, purchase uniforms, and buy textbooks.
+In most countries, primary and secondary education are free of charge.
+There are significant global differences in the cost of tertiary education.
+A few countries, like Sweden, Finland, Poland, and Mexico, offer tertiary education for free or at a low cost.
+In some countries, like the United States and Singapore, tertiary school tuition fees are high and students often have to take substantial loans to afford their studies.
+High costs of education can constitute a significant barrier to students in developing countries whose families may be unable to afford school fees, uniforms, and textbooks.